shamaiem10/Currency-Converter/README.md

 3. **Enter Values**:
    - Select the currencies you want to convert from and to.
    - Enter the amount you wish to convert.
-   - Click the "Convert" button to see the result.
+   - Click the "Get Exchange Rate" button to see the result.
    - Technologies Used
    - HTML: Structure of the web app
    - CSS: Styling of the web app